codeforboston/cliff-effects/OVERVIEW.md

 1. At the start, the client data is filled with valid default values (to be linked).
 That practice is [an open question](#e3-default-client-data).
 2. The client then answers questions.
 3. The answer doesn't get stored at that point.
 First we make sure the answer is valid.
 If it's valid, it's stored.
 If not, the user is still allowed to put in the data, but they're given feedback and the data is thrown out as soon as the user clicks out of that question.
+It's replaced by the most recent valid answer.
 4. Valid answers are stored in the `client` object.
 5. The last form section sends the client data to the calculation logic.
-That data is always valid.
 6. The calculation manager make a copy of the `client` object.
 It then applies the calculations one by one, in the right order.
 Each calculation changes (mutates) the client object so that the new values affect the next calculations in the right way.
 7. The results come back and the output is shown to the user.